Stargazing in Arizona

 Dark Skies

 Arizona helped birth the dark-sky preservation movement when, in 2001, the International Dark-Sky Association designated Flagstaff as the world's very first Dark Sky Place for the city's commitment to protecting its stargazing-friendly night skies.
-Since then, six other Arizona communities — Sedona, Camp Verde, Big Park (Village of Oak Creek), Cottonwood, Fountain Hills and Thunder Mountain Pootseev Nightsky — have earned Dark Sky status from the IDA.
+Since then, six other Arizona communities — Sedona, Camp Verde, Big Park (Village of Oak Creek), Cottonwood, Fountain Hills, Thunder Mountain Pootseev Nightsky, Bisbee and Tubac — have earned Dark Sky status from the IDA.

 Arizona also boasts 12 Dark Sky Parks, defined by the IDA as lands with "exceptional quality of starry nights and a nocturnal environment that is specifically protected for its scientific, natural, educational, cultural heritage, and/or public enjoyment."
 The most famous of these is Grand Canyon National Park, where remarkably beautiful night skies lend draw-dropping credence to the Park Service's reminder that "half the park is after dark."